Gay Sundance vs. gay boycott? ‘I Love You Phillip Morris’ & ‘La Mission’ among LGBT entries

 A French Gigolo (Cliente) / France (Dir./Scr.: Josiane Balasko).

 An attractive, successful fiftysomething woman regularly treats herself to the sexual services of young men selected on Internet sites.
 When one particular escort becomes a habit, the relationship gets a bit more complicated.
 Cast: Nathalie Baye, Eric Caravaca, Isabelle Carré, Josiane Balasko.

-Louise-Michel / France (Dir.: Benoît Delepine, Gustave Kervern).
+Louise-Michel / France (Director: Benoît Delepine, Gustave Kervern).

 When a French factory is abruptly closed by its corrupt management, a group of disgruntled female workers pool their paltry compensation money and hire a hit man to knock off the corrupt executive behind the closure.
 Cast: Yolande Moreau, Bouli Lanners.

-Lulu and Jim (Lulu und Jimi) / Germany (Dir.: Oskar Roehler).
+Lulu and Jim (Lulu und Jimi) / Germany (Director: Oskar Roehler).

 Bright, garish colors, rock ‘n’ roll and wild dance numbers mark this road movie about lovers fleeing from the evil powers of a 1950s deeply bigoted German society.
 Cast: Jennifer Decker, Ray Fearon, Katrin Sass, Rolf Zacher, Udo Kier.

 The Maid (La Nana) / Chile (Dir./Scr.: Sebastián Silva).